 Here’s a quick rundown of the options when generating a status report in ProjectManager.

-Get the key elements to your project condensed in short to capture the highpoints in your schedule, budget and costs for stakeholders.
+Get the key elements of your project condensed in short to capture the high points in your schedule, budget and costs for stakeholders.
 You can provide project updates at any time for your team, clients and sponsors.

 See which tasks are overdue and when their deadline is to never lose track of your progress and stay on schedule.
 ProjectManager allows you to assign activities to your team members and communicate with them in real time.

 Note which milestones have been completed to better track the project’s progress.
 View where you are in terms of completing summary tasks or subtasks on your schedule.

 Planned vs. Actual

 Know your project variance by tracking the actual progress on the status report, which is compared to where you planned to be at that point in your schedule.

 A portfolio is a collection of projects that one manages.
 They must work together in alignment with the overall strategy of the organization.